jasonxu90/bdsem/README.md

 bdsem
 =====

-EM algorithm for birth-shift-death processes
+EM algorithm for inference in discretely observed birth-shift-death processes